MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Az.Sql.md

 Enables sensitivity recommendations on columns (recommendations are enabled by default on all columns) in the database.

 ### [Enable-AzSqlInstanceActiveDirectoryOnlyAuthentication](Enable-AzSqlInstanceActiveDirectoryOnlyAuthentication.md)
-Enables Azure AD only authentication for a specific SQL Managed Instance.
+Enables Microsoft Entra ID only authentication for a specific SQL Managed Instance.

 ### [Enable-AzSqlInstanceAdvancedDataSecurity](Enable-AzSqlInstanceAdvancedDataSecurity.md)
 Enables Advanced Data Security on a managed instance.